Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/README.md

 	_Confirming swap operation_

-1. Once the swap is complete, browse to your Web App (notice that the URL in the address bar targets the production site).
+1. Once the swap is complete, browse to your Web App in both slots.
+You can verify that the production site is now the one with the GeekQuiz site.

 	> **Note:** You might need to refresh your browser to clear the cache.
-In Internet Explorer, you can do this by pressing **CTRL+F5**.
+In Microsoft Edge, you can do this by pressing **CTRL+F5**.

 	![Web App running in the production environment](Images/web-site-running-in-the-production-environmen.png?raw=true)